 For examples of past research projects, visit this page on the Hixon Center website containing past proposals and reports:

 If you have further questions, you can contact:

 About the Fund Administrator

-Professor Albert Dato has served as the Administrator of the Rasmussen Summer Research Fund since fall 2016.
+Prior to Professor Hawkins, Professor Albert Dato served as the administrator of the Rasmussen Summer Research Fund since fall 2016.
 He is a member of the Department of Engineering and received his PhD from the University of California, Berkeley.
-Prof. Dato’s Energy & Nanomaterials Lab seeks to develop solutions to energy and environmental challenges through the synthesis and applications of advanced materials.
+Professor Dato’s Energy & Nanomaterials Lab seeks to develop solutions to energy and environmental challenges through the synthesis and applications of advanced materials.